mspnp/cloud-design-patterns/competing-consumers/README.md

 ## Creating the Web Jobs

+Refer to [this article](https://docs.microsoft.com/azure/app-service/webjobs-dotnet-deploy-vs) for more information on how to Develop and deploy WebJobs using Visual Studio - Azure App Service.

 You can publish the Web Jobs by using Visual Studio 2019, follow these instructions for every project in the solution:

 * Start Visual Studio using an account that has Administrator privileges ("Run as Administrator").